 Who can help me if I have a query or complaint?

-If you are in any doubt about your benefit entitlements or have a problem or question about your LGPS membership or benefits, please contact the Pension Section of your administering authority.
+If you are in any doubt about your benefit entitlements or have a problem or question about your L G P S membership or benefits, please contact the Pension Section of your administering authority.
 They will seek to clarify or put right any misunderstandings or inaccuracies as quickly and efficiently as possible.

 If you are still dissatisfied with any decision made in relation to the Scheme you have the right to have your complaint reviewed under the Internal Disputes Resolution Procedure.
 There are also other regulatory bodies that may be able to assist you.